Mainframe Tape Details:

 3480, 3490, 3490E tapes:

-Despite the name similarity to 3490, 3490E is quite different.
-It is recorded with 36 tracks across the tape, not 18 as in 3490, has a higher bit density of 36,000 ftpi, and uses thinner and longer 1100 foot media.
-Like the 3490, it uses data compression for a typical capacity of 1600 to 2400 MB per tape.
+Despite the name similarity to 3490, the 3490E tape format is quite different.
+It is recorded with 36 tracks across the tape, not 18 as in 3490, and uses thinner and longer 1100 foot media.
+Like the 3490, it uses IDRC data compression for a typical capacity of 1600 to 2400 MB per tape.
+3490E media can be identified by the dual-color case, usually black on the top and cream color on the bottom.

 Most 3490E drives can read 3480 and 3490 tapes, but can't write them, because of the thinner recording heads for the 36 tracks.
 However, Overland Data's 3490E drives can write 3480 & 3490, and these are re-marketed under DEC and IBM brand names.